OnionIoT/documentation/docs/guides/hardware-interfaces/using-spi-with-python.md

 ### Run the Program

-Execute the program to send data over SPI:
+Now, let’s run the script to send data over SPI:

 ```
 python writebytes.py
 ```

-Once the script starts, the bytes will be transmitted on the SPI bus.
+This will send 256 bytes of incremental data (`0x00`, `0x01`, `0x02`, ...) over SPI, repeating 8 times.
 If you have a logic analyzer or oscilloscope connected, you should see activity.

 <!-- TODO: add screenhot output of logic analyzer? -->